Paedophile pop star Gary Glitter freed from prison

 At the time, the judge said it was clear his victims "were all profoundly affected" by the abuse.

-Glitter was one of the biggest music stars of the 1970s.
+He was one of the biggest music stars of the 1970s.

-"You did all of them real and lasting damage and you did so for no other reason than to obtain sexual gratification for yourself of a wholly improper kind," he said.
+Gadd had been held at HMP The Verne - a low security category C jail in Portland, Dorset - and was automatically freed halfway through his term.

+As a sex offender, he will now be subject to licence conditions.

 Gadd had been at the height of his fame when he attacked two girls aged 12 and 13 after inviting them backstage to his dressing room.